New Hampshire Union Leader: Contributors

+Two notable early employees of the New Hampshire Sunday News were Ralph M. Blagden, the first managing editor, and Benjamin C. Bradlee, who was then a reporter.
+He later became executive editor of The Washington Post for nearly 30 years and was its vice president until his death in 2014.

 Editorial style

 Throughout their existence, the Union Leader and its predecessors have been closely involved in state politics and during the quadrennial United States presidential election, national politics.
 Ever since the Loebs bought the paper, its orientation has been unyieldingly conservative (though the paper was already a reliable supporter of the GOP long before the Loebs bought it), a tradition that continued after McQuaid took over the paper.
-The owner-publishers have invariably made their opinions known in print, which has frequently prompted harsh criticism and accusations that the paper is used for not-entirely-journalistic purposes.
+The paper's hard-hitting editorials, sometimes written by the publisher and featured on the front page, drew national attention and frequently prompted harsh criticism:

+After 2018, when the newspaper laid off its full-time editorial writer, the Union Leader's brash editorial tone softened.

+The Union Leader had endorsed Newt Gingrich in the 2012 New Hampshire Republican presidential primary, Chris Christie in the 2016 Republican Party presidential primaries Neither candidate won the primary.

 In 2016, the Union Leader endorsed Libertarian candidate Gary Johnson for president—the first time in 100 years that the paper and its predecessors had not endorsed a Republican.
-In a signed editorial, McQuaid denounced Donald Trump as "a liar, a bully, a buffoon."

-In 2020, the Union Leader endorsed Democratic candidate Joe Biden for president, stating, "Building this country up sits squarely within the skill set of Joseph Biden."
+The Union Leader remained a staunch opponent of Trump after his election.
+In 2020, it endorsed Democratic candidate Joe Biden for president.

+In 2024, publisher Brendan McQuaid announced that the paper would not endorse either "terrible" presidential candidate.

-Cutbacks
+Cutbacks and reduced circulation

 In a message printed in the paper in early 2009, publisher Joseph McQuaid announced that owing to financial difficulties affecting the entire newspaper industry, the Saturday edition of the paper would no longer be distributed outside of the Greater Manchester area and that Saturday content would be moved to a combined Friday/Saturday edition.

 In 2015, the paper's flagship building at 100 William Loeb Drive was subdivided into parcels and offered for lease.
 In 2017, the Union Leader building was sold to investor Peter Levine for $3.8 million after being on the market for about four years.
 The newspaper leased back space to remain in the building at 100 William Loeb Drive.
 Three other tenants, two of them charter schools and a distributor, also were occupying space in the building at the time of the sale.